nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 ***

 **10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

+### Bonus Questions and Solutions

+**1. Join All The Things**

+**Recreate the following table with customer_id, order_date, product_name, price, member**

+**2. Rank All The Things**

+**Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.**